jameskinneavy/cs105-ice/README.md

 # cs105-ice
-CS 105 - In Class Exercises - Starters and Completed Solutions
+CS105 - In Class Exercises - Starters and Completed Solutions